ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 #### Ani - More Than a COO

-Anirudh (Ani) was our COO, but that title doesn't capture what he meant to the team, especially to me personally.
+Anirudh (Ani) was our COO and Head of Product, but those titles don't capture what he meant to the team.
+Ani was the bridge between our wants and reality, turning wishlist items into buildable features without losing the core value.

 What I appreciated most about Ani was how he looked out for people.
 When the pressure was crushing, he'd check in - not just about deadlines, but about how we were doing as humans.
-For a young engineer navigating the chaos of an early-stage startup, having someone like Ani in your corner made all the difference.
+For an engineer navigating the chaos of an early-stage startup, having someone like Ani in your corner made all the difference.

 #### The PhD Duo: Rob and Fabio